Movable Antenna Enhanced Covert Dual-Functional Radar-Communication: Joint Beamforming and Antenna Position Optimization: Conclusion

 \section{Conclusion}

 In this paper, we have investigated a movable antenna-enhanced covert DFRC system.
 A covert sum rate maximization problem was formulated by jointly designing beamforming vectors, receiving filter, and transceiver antenna placement.
 To solve the intractable problem, we developed a BCD-based algorithm, incorporating SDR, PGD, and SCA methods.
-Simulation results show that the proposed method can significantly improve the covert sum rate, and achieve a satisfactory trade-off between the communication and radar performance compared with existing benchmark schemes.
-Overall, our design can find applications in MA-enhanced DFRC systems with covertness considerations. \appendices
+Simulation results show that the proposed method can significantly improve the covert sum rate, and achieve a satisfactory trade-off between the communication and radar performance compared with existing benchmark schemes. \appendices